 European Commissioners.

-Complain to Mr A.J.Fairclough, DG-8, Overseas Development; Mr F.Andriessen, DG-1 External & Trade Policy; Mr A.Matutes, North South Relations; Mr Ripa di Meana, DG-11, Environment - all of these are at Commission of the European Communities, 200 Rue de le Rol, 1049 Brussels, Belgium.
+Complain to Mr A.J.Fairclough, DG-8,

+Overseas Development; Mr F.Andriessen, DG1 External & Trade Policy; Mr A.Matutes,

+North South Relations; Mr Ripa di Meana,

+DG-11, Environment - all of these are at

+Commission of the European Communities,

+200 Rue de le Roi, 1049 Brussels, Belglum.
 And write to Dato Mon Jamaluddin, Office of the High Commission of Malaysia, 45 Belgrave Square, London SW1X 8QT.

-UNION CARBIDE, the killers in Bhopai of 4,000 people so far and the maimers of 55,000 others, have settled with the Indian government on \$470m in compensation.
+UNION CARBIDE, the killers in Bhopal of 4,000 people so far and the maimers of 55,000 others, have settled with the Indian government on \$470m in compensation.
 That sounds a lot until you learn that their 1988 profits were a record \$720m.
-And certainly the New York stock exchange agreed: their shares went up \$2 on the news.
-It sounds a interest weint up p_2 on the news, it sounds a lot until you learn that 60,000 U.S. victims of asbestos disease were paid \$2.5 billion by Manville Corp. and the son of a woman killed by Opren got \$6m.
+And certainly the New York stock exchange agreed: their the New YORK stock exchange agreed: their shares went up \$2 on the news.
+It sounds a lot until you learn that 60,000 U.S. victims of asbestos disease were paid \$2.5 billion by Manville Corp. and the son of a woman killed by Opren got \$6m.

 Clearly the lives of India's poor are judged a fraction of the worth of Americans.
 Union Carbide has even been able to escape legal responsibility for the disaster, which they still maintain was sabotage, by settling out of court.
-No doubt handsome backhanders will now be paid into the Swiss bank accounts of the officials who got the company off the hook.
+No doubt handsome backhanders will now be paid into the Swiss bank accounts of the officials who got the company off the